andygrunwald/cachet/README.md

 If you've found a bug, a typo, have a question or a want to request new feature, please [report it as a GitHub issue](https://github.com/andygrunwald/cachet/issues).

 For other queries, i'm available on Twitter ([@andygrunwald](https://twitter.com/andygrunwald)).

+### ToDo

+* Add various tests for POST/PUT requests
+* Add queryParam to LIST requests
+* Evaluate possibility to separate structs for GET and POST/PUT requests
+* Query string for some params in specific endpoints